nauvalazhar/message.js/README.md

 # message.js
 free jquery plugin to display a message at the top of the browser

+### Features
+- Easy to use
+- Fully Resonsive
+- 4 types of messages
+- Cross-browser compatible
+- Automatic closing message
+- Callback function
+- Lightweight
+- Only 8 KB

 ### How to use?
 This plugin is very easy to use!
 #### Call the plugin